 Designed by Australian architect John Lincoln, renowned for his work on the Four Seasons resort Hotel Jimbaran, the Westin Hotel Nusa Dua, and other five star venues in Bali.
-The priority in this space are nature’s offerings and comforts.
-Anandita sits on 1.5 acres of ocean front.
+The priority in this space is nature’s offerings and comforts.
+The Anandita sits on 1.5 acres of oceanfront.
 Its owner Francois Vandenheste built the villa as a haven from the outside world, a retreat to be one with the land and the beach.

-Anandita is located in Sira, a piece of of land bordered by a beach with magnificent views of the coastline, the mountains and the neighbouring Gili Islands.
+The Anandita is located in Sira, Tanjung, a piece of land bordered by a beach with magnificent views of the coastline, the mountains and the neighbouring Gili Islands.

-My wife and I are entrepreneurs living in Hong Kong.
-My wife, of Indian origin, came to Hong Kong from Burma when she was six, while I left France and made Hong Kong my home 30 years ago.
-We both love Asia, and in particular Indonesia, where we spend a lot of our holidays with our three kids and friends.
+Francois Vandenheste: My wife and I are entrepreneurs living in Hong Kong.
+My wife, of Indian origin, came to Hong Kong from Burma when she was six, while I left France and made Hong Kong my home in the ’80s.
+We both love Asia, and in particular, Indonesia, where we spend a lot of our holidays with our three kids and friends.

 Life at the villa is effortless.
 You simply slide the doors open and walk on the grass to the beach.
 It’s a very quiet beach, where the locals come to collect squid at low tide and to fish at high tide and at night.
 The Gilis are only a kilometre or so away, for those who want some entertainment, but we actually seldom go there.
 The coral reef just in front of the villa teems with tropical fish and you only need to grab a sea kayak to explore the reef and the bay.